Why DSST: Green Valley Ranch High School?

 Families can explore our school building by taking a virtual tour or attend an upcoming event!

 To enroll at DSST: Green Valley Ranch High School, families must submit their SchoolChoice form during Round 1 or Round 2 of DPS SchoolChoice.
-Round 2 is now open with limited seats for the 2023-2024 school year.
+Round 1 opens on January 11th.

 To learn more about the DPS SchoolChoice process, call us at (303) 802-4141 or visit the Denver Public Schools website.